okarin1511/DailyCoding/README.md

 ### DAY 17:

-#### Minimise the maximum difference of adjacent elements after at most k insertions
+#### Problem: Minimise the maximum difference of adjacent elements after at most k insertions

 Given an array of N elements, the task is to minimize the maximum difference of adjacent elements by inserting at most K elements in the array.